Hit-testing

 Hit-testing is used by GUI environments to respond to user actions, such as selecting a menu item or a target in a game based on its visual location.
-In Web programming languages such as HTML, SVG, and CSS, this is associated with the concept of pointer-events (e.g. user-initiated cursor movement or object selection).
+In web programming languages such as HTML, SVG, and CSS, this is associated with the concept of pointer-events (e.g. user-initiated cursor movement or object selection).

 Collision detection is a related concept for detecting intersections of two or more different graphical objects, rather than intersection of a cursor with one or more graphical objects.

 Algorithm

 There are many different algorithms that may be used to perform hit-testing, with different performance or accuracy outcomes.
-One common hit-test algorithm is presented in the pseudo-code below:
+One common hit-test algorithm for axis aligned bounding boxes.
+A key idea is that the box being tested must be either entirely above, entirely below, entirely to the right or left of the current box.
+If this is not possible, they are colliding.
+Example logic is presented in the pseudo-code below: